iifl-logo

 The Company has in place a familiarization program for its Independent Directors.
 The objective of the program is to familiarize Independent Directors on our Board with the business of the Company, industry in which the Company operates, business model, challenges etc. through various programs which includes interaction with subject matter experts within the Company, meetings with our business leads and functional heads on a regular basis.

-The familiarization program and other disclosures as specified under the Listing Regulations is available on the Companys website at https://www.happiestminds.com/investors/disclosures/HappiestMinds-Details-of-Familiarization-Programme.pdf
+The familiarization program and other disclosures as specified under the Listing Regulations is available on the Companys website at https://www.happiestminds.com/investors/disclosure/HappiestMinds-Details-of-Familiarization-Programme.pdf

 Board Evaluation

-The Nomination, Remuneration and Governance Committee of the Company has reviewed and approved the evaluation criteria for the Board Evaluation.
+The Nomination, Remuneration and Board Governance Committee of the Company has reviewed and approved the evaluation criteria for the Board Evaluation.
 The criteria for the evaluation were broadly based on the SEBIs Guidance Note on Board Evaluation.
 The evaluation criteria covered the Board as a whole, the Committees of the Board, each individual Director and the Chairman of the Company and were focused on the Boards composition and accountability, their role in setting strategies, the effectiveness of the Board Committees and the performance of each individual Director and the Chairman.

 During the year under review, the questionnaire was circulated to all the Board Members of the Company in a transparent and confidential manner and based on their responses, a detailed report was presented to the Board on an anonymous basis to give an understanding of its working dynamics, highlight areas of strength/improvement and proposed the suggested action plan to improve the Boards overall performance and effectiveness.
+The management has taken note of all the suggested action plans for implementation and some of the key suggestions were:

 Committees of the Board